aparks5/synthcastle/README.md

 I have only built this on Windows 10, compiled in Visual Studio.

-It uses cmake and PortAudio.
+It uses cmake, PortAudio, and OpenGL (GLAD + GLFW).

 The syntax once you run `main.cpp` is very simple: